TheSilvered/nest/docs/stdlib/time_library.md

 `[] @monotonic_time -> Real`

-**Return value**:
+**Returns:**

-Returns a timestamp such that any later timestamps will be always equal or greater.
+A timestamp such that any later timestamps will be always equal or greater.
 This can be for example the time since startup and similarly to high_res_time has only meaning when compared with other timestamps from the same function.